mtw3d/KlipperConfigs/README.md

 ~/update_mtw_configs
 ```

 Updating your config automatically backs up your current config to the directory `~/config_backups`.
-It keeps the last ten backups, and uautomatically deletes any older than that.
+It keeps the last ten backups, and automatically deletes any older than that.